allenai/rslearn_projects/docs/coding_best_practices_brainstorm.md

 # Brainstorming Document for Coding/Development Best Practices
 Please add!
 I added some random things to start.
-This should

 - use jsonargparse for all the configuration
 - always log when you write a file
 - static typing